THE SEVEN PRIVATE OPERATORS OF THE ANGELS FLIGHT® RAILWAY

 Sixth Private Operator – Oliver & Williams Elevator Company – Takes the Reins from the City in 1962

-The two cars were hauled off to storage at a CRA/LA (Community Redevelopment Agency of the City of Los Angeles) warehouse . . . for what everyone was told would be “a few” years.
+The two cars were hauled off to storage, first at 1200 South Olive Street at the warehouse of Sid and Linda Kastner’s United Business Interiors, then at a CRA/LA (Community Redevelopment Agency of the City of Los Angeles) warehouse . . . for what everyone was told would be “a few” years.
 The Arch, the Station House, the drinking fountain, and other artifacts were taken to an outdoor storage yard in Gardena.
 For most of the next 27 years (1969-1996), the two cars were just lying in a dark warehouse.

 Part of the Railway’s history is directly related to the Bicentennial of the founding of the City of Los Angeles.
 In the early 1980s, leaders of the Los Angeles 200 Committee (the group planning the City’s Bicentennial Celebration) learned details of the moribund state of the Angels Flight restoration.
 The role of the Los Angeles 200 Committee in the restoration of the Angels Flight Railway can be found in the twitter.com/angelsflight postings and elsewhere.